-In the case of the before mentioned, the programme co-ordinators determine the necessity for entrance examinations in consultation with the academic and selection committee for each prospective learner, taking into account academic background and performance, together with the practical experience of the prospective learner.
-If applicable, a candidate will be informed about this
+In the case of the before mentioned, the programme co-ordinators determine the necessity for entrance examinations in consultation with an academic selection committee for each prospective learner, taking into account academic background and performance, together with the practical experience of the prospective learner.
+If applicable, a candidate will be informed about this.